 Traveling has always been an important part of my life.
 It was something my family did a lot while I was growing up.
-Normally our travels were to see relatives throughout the southeast and east coast.
+Normally our travels were to see relatives throughout the southeast and east coast (in the U.S.).
 I imagine it was during my younger years of visiting family in new places that sparked my interest in travel.

 The first major trip in my adult life was to Las Vegas.
 It was amazing!
 I did a lot of great activities and have been back a few times since.